A Service Center for Raw Materials Testing

 - Determination of organic content in a sample

-Use: DMA is useful for studying the viscoelastic behavior of polymers.
-A sinusoidal stress is applied and the strain in the material is measured, allowing one to determine the complex modulus.
-The temperature of the sample or the frequency of the stress are often varied, leading to variations in the complex modulus; this approach can be used to locate the glass transition temperature of the material, as well as to identify transitions corresponding to other molecular motions.
-Important used include measuring glass transition temperatures and determining the composition of polymers
+DMA is useful for studying the viscoelastic behavior of polymers.
+A sinusoidal stress is applied and the strain in the material is measured, allowing us to determine the complex modulus.
+The temperature of the sample or the frequency of the stress are often varied, leading to variations in the complex modulus.
+This approach can be used to locate the glass transition temperature materials, as well as identifying transitions corresponding to other molecular motions, and is helpful in determining the composition of polymers.

-Description: A rheometer is a laboratory device used to measure the manner in which a liquid, suspension or slurry flows in response to applied forces.
-It is used for those fluids which cannot be defined by a single value of viscosity and therefore require more parameters to be set and measured than is the case for a viscometer.
-It measures the rheology of the fluid.
-Cone and plate mode for provides a wide variety of shear rates and viscosity ranges, which can be further extended by the use of interchangeable cone spindles.
-Different models can be selected to meet the specific range of viscosities and shear rates required.
+A rheometer measures the manner in which a liquid, suspension or slurry flows in response to applied forces, and is used for fluids which cannot be defined by a single value of viscosity and requires more parameters to be set and measured than viscometer.
+Cone and plate modes provide a variety of shear rates and viscosity ranges, which can be further extended by the use of interchangeable cone spindles to meet the specific range of viscosities and shear rates.